tfausak/tfausak.github.io/_posts/2012-03-27-ios-web-app-icons-and-startup-images.md

 Apple makes it a piece of cake to develop web apps for iOS.
 Unfortunately, they haven't updated [their web app documentation][1] since October of last year.
-That wouldn't be a big problem, but they wrote it before the release of the new iPad.
+That wouldn't be a big deal, but they wrote it before the release of the new iPad.
 They need to update it to explain how to configure web apps on the new iPad and retina iPhones.

 Until they do, I hope this post can help you configure your web app